Trains collide in southern Egypt, killing at least 32

 A plane carrying medical supplies and physicians covering different specializations has been dispatched from Cairo to Sohag, said the health ministry.

-Local media displayed videos from the scene showing flipped cars with passengers trapped inside and surrounded by rubble.
+Local media displayed videos from the scene showing flipped wagons with passengers trapped inside and surrounded by rubble.
 Some victims seemed unconscious, while others could be seen bleeding.
-Bystanders carried bodies and laid them out on the ground near the site.
+Bystanders carried bodies, laying them out on the ground near the site of the accident.

 Egypt’s railway system has a history of badly maintained equipment and poor management.
 Official figures show that 1,793 train accidents took place in 2017 across the country.